A

 Exit penalty

-This is a fee or charge you may be required to pay if you withdraw your money early from a fixed term financial product, or even for the early repayment of a loan.
+This is a fee or charge you may be required to pay if you withdraw your money early from a fixed term financial product.
+It may also be charged if you make an early repayment of the full amount of a loan.

 F